 - The area around the bite may swell rapidly

-- It may be hard to find the bite in some cases as there is no obvious swelling or or swelling may have caused the fang marks to disappear
+- It may be hard to find the bite in some cases if there is no obvious swelling (or the swelling may have caused the bite marks to disappear)

 - Dilated pupils